angelacarver/capstone/README.md

 ---

+Here is the detailed `README.md` for the `memory_control_vgae_script.py` script, documenting its functionality, purpose, and biological context.

+---

-# vgae.py
+# memory_control_vgae_script.py

-The `vgae.py` script implements a Variational Graph Autoencoder (VGAE) using PyTorch Geometric to analyze biological networks such as gene regulatory networks (GRNs).
-This script is designed to encode biological graph data into low-dimensional embeddings, reconstruct adjacency matrices, and identify potential regulatory relationships.
+The `memory_control_vgae_script.py` script implements a Variational Graph Autoencoder (VGAE) with efficient memory management for analyzing gene regulatory networks (GRNs).
+It constructs sparse adjacency matrices, trains VGAE models, and evaluates reconstructed GRNs across multiple experimental groups.
+The script focuses on scalability and efficient handling of large-scale biological data.

 ---